kmsgaming/Temportal-Website/README.md

  An open source version of the [Temportal](https://temportal.neocities.org) website with sample places and minigames.

 ## How to Use
 If you want to run Temportal locally, you can install a program or package like [http-server](https://www.npmjs.com/package/http-server) and run it inside the directory with all the website files.
-You can also upload the files to a static webhoster like GitHub Pages (By Forking) or Neocities (By Downloading as ZIP) and run it that way.
+You can also upload the files to a static webhoster like Neocities and run it that way.

 ### Running with http-server
 To run Temportal with http-server installed, open Command Prompt and navigate to the folder on your computer with the Temportal website files.
 Enter `http-server` and a web server should start locally on your machine.
 The window should tell you what link to go to in your web browser but it should default to `localhost:8080`.
 If you want to stop the server, you can press CTRL+C with the Command Prompt window open.